-As the U.S. economy suffers its steepest decline in modern history due to the coronavirus (COVID-19) pandemic, the nation’s nonprofits are reeling along with it.
+The U.S. economy suffered its steepest decline in modern history due to the coronavirus (COVID-19) pandemic.
+The nation’s nonprofits suffered as much or more than for-profit businesses.
 Congress has acted to help.

 As the economy suffers, so does nonprofit fundraising.
-The Coronavirus Aid Relief and Economic Security Act (CARES Act) enacted by Congress made two important changes in the tax law in attempt to help nonprofits get donations.
+Congress made two important changes in the tax law in attempt to help nonprofits get donations.

-First, the CARES Act allows taxpayers to deduct up to $300 in charitable contributions without itemizing.
+To help encourage charitable contributions during the pandemic, Congress added a temporary new $300 universal charitable deduction for cash contributions by nonitemizers to tax-qualified charities during 2020.
 The contributions must be made in cash to 501(c)(3) public charities.
 Contributions to nonoperating private foundations, support organizations, and donor advised funds don’t come within the new deduction.
-This change in the tax law is permanent—it applies to 2020 and all future years.

-The Family First Coronavirus Response Act signed into law on March 18, 2020 requires employers with less than 500 employees, including nonprofits, to provide their employees with paid sick leave and family leave.
-It also includes tax credits to help them pay for such leave.
-Nonprofits with fewer than 50 employees can apply for an exemption from the requirements.
+The Family First Coronavirus Response Act signed into law on March 18, 2020 required employers with less than 500 employees, including nonprofits, to provide employees affected by COVID-19 with paid sick leave and family leave.
+It also included refundable tax credits to help them pay for such leave.
+Nonprofits with fewer than 50 employees could apply for an exemption from the requirements.

-If there are not sufficient payroll taxes to cover the cost of COVID-19 sick leave and/or emergency leave paid, employers will be able file a request for an accelerated payment from the IRS.
-The IRS expects to process these requests in two weeks or less.
+If there are not sufficient payroll taxes to cover the cost of COVID-19 sick leave and/or emergency leave paid, employers may request for an accelerated payment from the IRS.

 For more information, see the FAQs prepared by the IRS.

-A nonprofit is eligible for this credit if it:
+A nonprofit is eligible for the new credit if it:

 For more information, see the FAQs prepared by the IRS.

 Congress has added millions in additional funds to the Small Business Administration’s Economic Injury Disaster Loans program.
-These loans of up to $2 million have a 2.75% interest rate when made to nonprofits.
+These are loans of up to $2 million have a 2.75% interest rate when made to nonprofits.
 Payments can be deferred for up to four years.
-Applicants can also get an emergency grant of up to $10,000 while applying for such a loan.
-Apply online with the Small Business Administration.
+Nonprofits impacted by the COVID-19 pandemic can also obtain EIDL grants from the SBA.
+These are grants up to $10,000 targeted to nonprofits and businesses in low-income communities.
+The grants are tax-free.
+You apply for EIDL loans and grants online at the Small Business Administration.